This chapter provides an overview of the Structured Query Language (SQL) and how Oracle Database processes SQL statements.

 More specifically, DDL statements enable you to:

 Create, alter, and drop schema objects and other database structures, including the database itself and database users.
 Most DDL statements start with the keywords

 Delete all the data in schema objects without removing the structure of these objects (

 TRUNCATEgenerates no undo data, which makes it faster than

 Add a comment to the data dictionary (

-CREATE TABLE plants ( plant_id NUMBER PRIMARY KEY, common_name VARCHAR2(15) ); INSERT INTO plants VALUES (1, 'African Violet'); # DML statement INSERT INTO plants VALUES (2, 'Amaryllis'); # DML statement ALTER TABLE plants ADD ( latin_name VARCHAR2(40) ); GRANT SELECT ON plants TO scott; REVOKE SELECT ON plants FROM scott; DROP TABLE plants;
+CREATE TABLE plants ( plant_id NUMBER PRIMARY KEY, common_name VARCHAR2(15) ); INSERT INTO plants VALUES (1, 'African Violet'); # DML statement INSERT INTO plants VALUES (2, 'Amaryllis'); # DML statement ALTER TABLE plants ADD ( latin_name VARCHAR2(40) ); GRANT READ ON plants TO scott; REVOKE READ ON plants FROM scott; DROP TABLE plants;

 COMMIT occurs immediately before the database executes a DDL statement and a

 ROLLBACK occurs immediately afterward.
-In Example 7-1, two
+In the preceding example, two

 INSERT statements are followed by an